Treble (rugby league): Winners by club

+Wheelchair Treble

+Leeds Rhinos

+Leeds Rhinos won the wheelchair treble in 2021, winning the Challenge Cup and both trophies in the 2021 RFL Wheelchair Super League.

+Halifax Panthers

+Halifax Panthers won the wheelchair treble in 2025 after winning the 2025 Wheelchair Challenge Cup and both League Leaders' Shield and Grand Final of the 2025 RFL Wheelchair Super League.
+They did so, going the entire season undefeated.

 In France

 Similar to the UK, the treble in French rugby league is achieved by winning the primary league competition, the Elite One Championship (French Rugby League Championship before 2002), the primary cup competition, the Lord Derby Cup, in addition to being the league leader at the end of the regular season.
 The teams that have achieved this are as follows:

 NB: Treble information prior to 2002, the start of the Elite One Championship era, is unavailable.

 Winners by club

 Australia and the World Club Challenge

+In the UK, Winning the World Club Challenge alongside the treble is often referred to as The Grand Slam or The Quadruple.
+The competition has been played since 1976, and the competition is played as the opener to the following season.

-Due to the lack of a primary cup competition in the National Rugby League, Australian teams (and those from other countries associated with the league) are unable to win the treble, with the only major trophies traditionally available being that of the NRL Grand Final and Minor Premiership (equivalent of the League Leaders' Shield).
+In Australia, due to the lack of a primary cup competition, Australian teams (and those from other countries associated with the Australian league) are unable to win the treble, with the only major trophies traditionally available being that of the NRL Grand Final and Minor Premiership (equivalent of the League Leaders' Shield).

-Since 1976, teams from both major leagues (the Super League and NRL) have had the ability to win the World Club Challenge, a one match competition played by the winners of both leagues.
-Since the switch to the summer era, the World Club Challenge victory needed to win the four trophies occurs the season following the league victory.